View Source AWS.SageMaker (aws-elixir v1.0.7)

 When a domain is created, an EFS volume is created for use by all of the users within the domain.
 Each user receives a private home directory within the EFS volume for notebooks, Git repositories, and data files.

-SageMaker uses the Amazon Web Services Key Management Service (Amazon Web Services KMS) to encrypt the EFS volume attached to the domain with an Amazon Web Services managed key by default.
+SageMaker AI uses the Amazon Web Services Key Management Service (Amazon Web Services KMS) to encrypt the EFS volume attached to the domain with an Amazon Web Services managed key by default.
 For more control, you can specify a customer managed key.
 For more information, see Protect Data at Rest Using Encryption.

 vpc-configuration